NathanAaronYoder/ProgrammingContestSolutions/README.md

 # ProgrammingContestSolutions
-Programming Solutions for HSPC Programming Competition 2017 at Cal Poly Pomona.
+Programming Solutions for HSPC Programming Competition 2017 and 2018 at Cal Poly Pomona.
 2017 Solutions are written in Java.
 2018 Solutions are written in Python.